Chocolate Matcha Cake

 • Preheat the oven to 325 degrees F. Grease three 8-inch cake pans.
 Line the bottoms of the pans with parchment.
 I always do this just to make sure no sticking will occur.

 • This comes together in one large bowl.
-Whisk all of the dry ingredients together first: all-purpose flour, sugar, cocoa powder, espresso powder, baking powder and kosher salt.
+Whisk all of the dry ingredients together first: all-purpose flour, sugar, cocoa powder, baking powder, baking soda, and kosher salt.

-• Next whisk in the eggs, buttermilk, warm water and mix until smooth.
+• Next whisk in the eggs, buttermilk, oil, and vanilla extract mix until combined.
+Then pour in the hot coffee and mix until smooth.
 I like to scrape the bottom of the bowl to make sure there aren't any floury bits hiding.

-• Divide the batter amongst the prepared cake pans. and bake for about 30 minutes, rotating the pans halfway through the baking time, until a small skewer inserted into the cakes come out clean.
+• Divide the batter amongst the prepared cake pans, about 503 grams of batter per pan.
+Bake for about 30 minutes, rotating the pans halfway through the baking time, until a small skewer inserted into the cakes come out clean.
 Transfer the cake pans to a wire rack to cool completely for about 10 minutes, until the cakes begin to separate from the sides of the pans.
 Turn over onto a wire rack and tap the bottom of the pan a few times until it releases.
 Cool cakes completely before assembling and frosting.
 Just an FYI: feel free to make the cakes the night before.
 Cakes will be moist and delicious for up to 2 days if wrapped tightly in plastic wrap.

 To Make the Matcha Frosting:

 • Add the butter to the bowl of a stand-up mixer with the paddle attachment.
 In a separate bowl, sift together the powdered sugar and matcha powder together.
-Beat the butter until smooth and then add the powdered and matcha powder, in a few batches, to the butter.
-Pour in a teaspoon of heavy cream and beat until light and fluffy, about 1 minute.
+Beat the butter until smooth.
+Then, add the powdered sugar and matcha powder in batches to the butter.
+Pour in the heavy cream and beat until light and fluffy, about 1 minute.

 To Assemble the Cake: